 Once applicants have committed to their applications, their status changes to the “Committed” phase.
 At this point, they are bound by the policies listed in the Conditions of Participation, the Budget Sheet, and the policies and procedures of Education Abroad listed here.

 Committed applicants must complete one and, if they choose, two other voluntary Questionnaires:

 - Passport Upload (required)

 - Voluntary Consent to Release Medical Information

 - Voluntary Disclosure of Health Information and Special Needs

-Once a final roster of committed applicants is completed, and the minimum number of fee-paying students as listed on the Program Budget is achieved, the faculty leader may begin to book study tour logistics and invoice these expenses to the OIP Accountants.
+Once a final roster of committed applicants is completed, and the minimum number of fee-paying students as listed on the Program Budget is achieved, the faculty leader may begin to work with Education Abroad to book study tour logistics and invoice these expenses to the OIP Accountants.